 Breanna: Oh, I love this.
 It’s like the baby question on drag race.

-Breanne: Um, what advice would I give to my, my baby self?
+Breanna: Um, what advice would I give to my, my baby self?
 Um, don’t change anything.
-Um, wouldn’t–I wouldn’t really tell her anything to change differently.
-Because, you know, I felt like, I feel like as a drag queen, like you’re meant to go through different–different phases, I almost feel like, and it’s very humbling, like the process of becoming who I am today.
-You know, um, it’s taught me to, who to take advice from you know, take advice you know, people are gonna say that they–you didn’t take the advice well, but you very much well did and that perfected–that’s gonna perfect your craft, baby.
-That’s–that’s going to make you bigger and you’re going to find out who your real friends are.
-Like you’re going to meet some amazing people along the way like stick with them you know, the older queens are the best [laughing].
+Um, I wouldn’t… I wouldn’t really tell her anything to change differently because, you know, I felt like… I feel like, as a drag queen, like, you’re meant to go through different, different phases, I almost feel like.
+And it’s very humbling, like, the process of becoming who I am today, you know?
+Um, it’s taught me to… who to take advice from, you know, take advice, you know, people are gonna say that, um, they… you didn’t take the advice well, but you very much well did and that perfected your… that’s gonna perfect your craft, baby.
+That’s… and that’s going to make you bigger, and you’re gonna find out who your real friends are.
+Like, you’re gonna meet some amazing people along the way, like, stick with them, you know, the older queens are the best [laughs].
 The older queens give the best advice and are by far the most intellectual.
-Always be supportive to your trans woman; they on an amazing journey themselves.
-And you’re going to be there for, through a lot of people journeys along the way, because–and it’s going to be, it’s just going to be amazing.
-So okay, that’s all I had to say to that bitch.
+Um, always be supportive to your trans woman ’cause they on an amazing journey themselves.
+Uh, and you’re going to be there for… through a lot of people’s journeys along the way, ’cause… and it’s going to be… it’s just going to be amazing.
+So, okay, that’s all I had to say to that bitch.

 Cory: All right, so this is another long one.